developer-advocacy-dremio/quick-guides-from-dremio/arcticexercise.md

 import pyspark
-from pyspark.sql import SparkSession import os
+from pyspark.sql import SparkSession import os import matplotlib.pyplot as plt import pandas as pd

 # Install a pip package in the current Jupyter kernel
 import sys